-Mental Divorce Advocates The Bible "Biblical putting away" is putting away for fornication "Biblical putting away" is putting away for any reason (Lk.
+Mental Divorce Advocates The Bible putting away for "Biblical putting away" is putting away for any reason (Lk.
 16:18) Man has the ability to "put away" only for fornication Man has the authority to "put away" only for fornication (Mt.
 19:6)